paradigm-lab/FastAPI/README.md

 ##  Database Migrations
 - Developers can track changes to code and rollback code easily with GIT.
 Why can't we do the same for database models/tables
+- A migration is the set of steps needed whenever you change the structure of your SQLAlchemy models, add a new attribute, etc to replicate those changes in the database, add a new column, a new table, etc.
 - Database migration allow us to incrementally track changes to database schema and rollback changes to any point in time
 - We will use a tool called Alembic to make changes to our database
 - Alembic can also automatically pull database models from Sqlalchemy and generate the proper tables

-## Alembic
-	* Handle the database migration
+## Alembic (Handle the database migration)
-	A migration is the set of steps needed whenever you change the structure of your SQLAlchemy models, add a new attribute, etc to replicate those changes in the database, add a new column, a new table, etc.
+	pip install alembic
+	alembic init {directory} (Initializing Alembic into your project)
+	Beginner: We are going to deal with the alembic/env.py file and ./alembic.ini file in the root project file structure.
+	We a going to provide the Base for alembic to access our models and sqlalchemy.url to access the database.

 ## Quiz:
 	1. What is the difference between Schema/Pydantic Model and SQLAlchemy Models?